koayon/latex_template/README.md

 We will not necessarily help with those last points and occasionally for very creative works, you might want to break some of the guidelines we suggest.
 Being mentored by a great researcher is probably the best way to learn how to write beautiful papers.

+## Usage

+This project is a template so you can use it to start your own paper with GitHub's template feature.

+## To Watch

 I very much recommend watching [this video](https://www.youtube.com/watch?v=qNlwVGxkG7Q) before you start writing your paper and [this video](https://www.youtube.com/watch?v=a1zDuOPkMSw&pp=ygUVeW91IGFuZCB5b3VyIHJlc2VhcmNo) before you choose your research topic.
 I love [this video](https://www.youtube.com/watch?v=vtIzMaLkCaM&pp=ygUTd3JpdGluZyBlZmZlY3RpdmVseQ%3D%3D) for general writing advice.
 You should also try and read (and review) as many papers in your subfield as is helpful to get a sense of what works and what doesn't.

+## Tips for the Writing Process

+Your paper should have ONE CORE IDEA.
+It can have 2-4 contributions which all serve that one main idea.
+If there are actually two ideas, make it two papers.

 I recommend using git as source control and GitHub's UI for managing section updates in the initial stages of your project when you're drafting sections.
 Once you're in the final edit, Overleaf is a great tool for collaborative editing and sharing with co-authors.